 In this article Liz Walton offers her advice on the issues involved in staff recruitment and employment.

 Whether you have one person working for you or one hundred, employing staff can be a tricky business, particularly with so many other priorities demanding your time.
-Employment legislation is complicated and getting more so all the time and the bigger your company, the more issues you will face.

 Here is my starter kit of essentials for those of you who only have small numbers of staff or are considering taking someone on for the first time.

 Your business is precious to you and employing people costs, so make sure you take on the best person that you can.
 Think carefully about what exactly you want them to do and what skills and attributes they will need (e.g. people skills, dexterity, a methodical approach, a positive outlook).
 Then work out how you will assess whether or not candidates for the job have them.
 Most companies test out job applicants’ skills in application forms and at interviews.
 If you don’t have a form, ask for a letter or CV detailing experience, skills and qualifications so that you can weed out those you don’t want to interview.

 When you’ve decided who you will interview, think about what questions you will ask them to find out if they have the qualities you need.
 Bear in mind that if you ask someone if they are well organised, for example, they will undoubtedly say “yes” if they want the job.
 Instead, you might want to ask them how they would deal with a particular situation.
 Often it is tempting to tell them all about the work and the job and leave little time for the candidate to tell you about themselves.
 Try to avoid this and make sure that the candidate speaks for at least 70% of the time by asking open questions and inviting them to expand on their responses.